An Employer's Guide to Group Health Continuation Coverage Under COBRA

 - A statement that the general notice does not fully describe COBRA or the plan and that more complete information is available from the plan administrator and in the SPD.

 The Department of Labor has developed a model general notice that single-employer group health plans may use to satisfy the general notice requirement.
-The model general notice is available at the EBSA Web site.
+The model general notice (in Spanish) is available on the EBSA Website.
 In order to use this model general notice properly, the plan administrator must complete it by filling in the blanks with the appropriate plan information.
 Use of the model general notice, appropriately completed, will be considered by the Department to be good faith compliance with the general notice content requirements of COBRA.

 COBRA Qualifying Event Notice - Before a group health plan must offer continuation coverage, a qualifying event must occur.
-The group health plan is not required to act until it receives an appropriate notice of such a qualifying event.
+The group health plan must be notified of the qualifying event and is not required to act until it receives an appropriate notice.
+Who must give notice depends on the type of qualifying event.

-The employer is required to notify the plan if the qualifying event is:
+The employer must notify the plan if the qualifying event is:

 - Termination or reduction in hours of employment of the covered employee;

-The employer has 30 days after the event occurs to provide notice to the plan.
+The employer must notify the plan within 30 days after the event occurs.

-The covered employee or one of the qualified beneficiaries is responsible for notifying the plan if the qualifying event is:
+The covered employee or one of the qualified beneficiaries must notify the plan if the qualifying event is:

 - Legal separation; or